nummacway/gb300/README.md

 *&#32;= **(GB300 v2 only)** Final Burn Alpha is only available in GB300 v2, where `.zfb` acts like a thumbnailed shortcut.
 The (onfuscated) ZIP after the thumbnail is replaced with the following content: One 32-bit number (usually 0, but there are cases where it is 1 (LE) for an unknown reason), file name relative to a `bin` subfolder and a 16-bit number that is 0.

-_wiseemu_ or _libvrt_ is the name of this emulator on platforms where it is a seperate file.
+_wiseemu_ or _libvrt_ is the name of this emulator on platforms where it is a separate file.
 It was created by Wise Wang.
 The other emulators are from `libretro`.
 If they were used in that context, they'd report all the given extensions to `libretro`, but the GB300 does not display the stroke-out ones. `.bin` files are associated with PicoDrive, not gpSP, so they are stroke-out for the latter.

 ZIP and thumbnailed files are both allowed to be optionally obfuscated.
 And yes, even a `.zip` file is allowed to be obfuscated.